Packaging

 Designing packaging to be recyclable

-• We are enhancing the recyclability of both primary and secondary packaging in our product lines.
-This effort involves finding solutions for challenging packaging materials, such as labels, and being adaptable in our approach to identify alternative solutions.
+We are enhancing the recyclability of both primary and secondary packaging across our product lines.
+This effort involves addressing challenging packaging components, such as labels and multi-material structures.

 Under a new Packaging Sustainability Policy, our Thai operations have committed to prioritising green packaging.
-This means, we will consider the impact of our packaging – be it aluminium cans, plastic or paper – from the design and development stage, to disposal post-consumption.
-This is supported by a Packaging Intensity Ratio Roadmap that is closely monitored.
+This means we consider the environmental impact of our packaging – whether aluminium cans, plastic or paper – from the design and development stage through to post-consumption disposal.
+This is supported by a Packaging Intensity Ratio Roadmap that is closely monitored to drive continuous improvement.

 In both Malaysia and Thailand, we encourage responsible post-consumption behaviour through school recycling programmes.
 Organised since 2007, the nationwide programme in Malaysia saw participation by over 1,700 schools in 2024.
-More importantly, the program has to date, prevented about 5 million kg of recyclable material from going to the landfill.
+More importantly, the programme has to date prevented approximately 5 million kg of recyclable material from being disposed of in landfills.

 Further underlining our commitment to post-consumption management, F&NHB has become a founding member of the Malaysian Recycling Alliance (MAREA), a voluntary Extended Producer Responsibility (EPR) organisation that focuses on significantly improving the collection and recycling of post-consumer packaging through a multi-stakeholder approach.